csc-training/geocomputing/python/puhti/README.md

 # Python Puhti examples, calculate NDVI

-Here are examples for running Python code on CSC's Puhti supercluster as four different job styles: interactive, serial, array and embarrasingly/delightfully/naturally parellel.
+Here are examples for running Python code on CSC's Puhti supercomputer as four different job styles: interactive, serial, array and embarrasingly/delightfully/naturally parellel.
 For parallel jobs there are 3 options with different Python libraries: `multiprocessing`, `joblib` and `dask`.
 We'll take a look at these three and `GNUParallel`.
 The interactive style is best for developing your scripts, usually with limited test data.
 For computationally more demanding analysis you have to use Puhti's batch system for requesting the resources and running your scripts.

 ## Example case